vinayakmsft/CosmosdbTestplanserver/src/EnhanceTestCasePrompt.md

 # Enhanced Test Case Requirements:
 For the single provided ADO test case, enhance it with:

-- **title**: Clear, specific title related to the original test case
+- **Title**: Clear, specific title related to the original test case
-- **preconditions**: Array of required setup conditions, data, or environment state
+- **Preconditions**: Required setup conditions, data, or environment state
-- **test_steps**: Array of detailed, sequential steps (based on original steps but enhanced)
+- **Test Steps**: Detailed, sequential steps (based on original steps but enhanced)
-- **expected_results**: Array of specific, measurable outcomes
+- **Expected Results**: Specific, measurable outcomes

 # Output Format:
-**CRITICAL: Return ONLY valid JSON in this exact format.
+**CRITICAL: Return ONLY well-formatted Markdown in this exact format.
 No additional text, explanations, or formatting:**

-{
-  "title": "string - Clear test case title based on the original", "preconditions": ["string", "string", "..."] - Array of setup requirements, "test_steps": ["string", "string", "..."] - Array of detailed test steps, "expected_results": ["string", "string", "..."] - Array of expected outcomes }
+## [Test Case Title]

+### Preconditions
+- Precondition 1
+- Precondition 2
+- Additional preconditions as needed

+### Test Steps
+1. Step 1 description
+2. Step 2 description
+3. Step 3 description
+4. Continue with additional steps as needed

+### Expected Results
+- Expected result 1
+- Expected result 2
+- Additional expected results as needed

 **FINAL REMINDER**:
-- Return EXACTLY ONE test case in JSON format only
+- Return EXACTLY ONE test case in Markdown format only
-- No additional text outside the JSON
+- No additional text outside the specified Markdown structure
 - Enhance the PROVIDED test case, don't create new unrelated ones
 - Focus on the original test case scope and intent